-Our key specialist learning areas are PE, The Arts (Music, Dance, Drama, Visual and Media Arts) Social and Emotional 'What's the Buzz' learning and our language of choice, Japanese.
+Our key specialist learning areas are Physical Education, The Arts (Music, Dance, Drama, Visual and Media Arts) and our language of choice, Japanese.

 Teachers plan a wide range of extensive learning experiences so learners can be immersed in a variety of different ways.
 Every child undertakes weekly lessons in each of these areas.
 Class teachers also provide ample opportunities for daily fitness, interoception and teaching in the area of health.

-PE is held in the Gym or outdoors whilst Japanese, Music and Art lessons are held in the Turtle Unit.
+Physical Education is held in the Gym or outdoors, whilst Japanese, Music and Art lessons are held in the newly renovated Specialist Teaching Octopus Unit.
 They each plan various celebratory and cultural events to ensure students have every opportunity to thrive in areas they are interested in, including:

 We have three school choirs:

 An annual event is held for the Upper Primary Choir students to perform at the Festival Theatre and a celebratory whole-school concert is also held at the end of every year.

 Art work created by our R-6 students in our schools Visual Art specialist program is exhibited throughout the school grounds as individual artists, class creations and whole school murals.
 A whole school Art Show is held each year in conjunction with our schools Open Night, exhibiting the individual skills of every student at WLSS.
 Large scale collaborative canvases created by each year level, are also put on display for parents and the school and wider community to enjoy.